thenajjar/FlaskTraining/README.md

 ```
 It will return the user_id that the db assigned to the new user if successful

-To get luser data from the database use the user id to send a GET request as follows
+To get user data from the database use the user id to send a GET request as follows
 ```
 /users/<user id>
 ```